 - The driver circuit the driver circuit is also called the electrical control gear.

-Instead of using ICs and driver circuits, the required voltage drop can be achieved by simply using a resistor.
-But resistors can lead to unacceptable voltage drops and far higher currents than the LED is designed to handle optimally.
+Instead of using ICs and driver circuits, the required voltage drop can be achieved by using a resistor.
+But resistors can lead to unacceptable voltage drops and far higher currents than the LED is designed to handle.

-Heat sink – The heat generated by the electronic parts and the LED need to be dissipated.
-If heat sinks are not designed properly or excess drive currents result in overheating it can result in elevated junction temperatures that in turn will compromise both – the life and the light produced by the LED.
+Heat sink: The heat generated by the electronic parts and the LED need to be dissipated.
+Heat sinks that are not designed well or with excess drive currents can result in overheating.
+This can result in elevated junction temperatures that in turn will compromise both the life and the light produced by the LED.

 For good thermal management three things are important

-a) Substrate material – Often a metal core PCB is used to mount LEDs.
-Besides providing a substrate for mechanical mounting of LEDs, the metal core spreads the heat over a larger area and helps to transfer it to the heat sink.
+a) Substrate material: Often a metal core PCB mounts LEDs.
+Besides providing a substrate for mechanical mounting of LEDs, the metal core spreads the heat over a larger area.
+This helps to transfer it to the heat sink.

 Advantages of LED Technology

-Light output – In 2002, light output from LEDs was in the region of 20 lumens per watt.
-Today LED Commercial lighting devices routinely produce 130+ Lumens per watt.
-New LED designs are reported to produce as much as 200+ Lumens per watt.
-This is far in excess of the light produced by incandescent bulbs (15 lumens per watt) or fluorescent tubes (80-95 Lumens per watt).
+Light output: In 2002, light output from LEDs was in the region of 20 lumens per watt.
+Today LED Commercial lighting devices can produce 130+ Lumens per watt.
+New LED designs can produce as much as 200+ Lumens per watt.
+This is greater than the light produced by incandescent bulbs (15 lumens per watt) or fluorescent tubes (80-95 Lumens per watt).

 Lower power consumption means that a typical LED light at www.myledlightingguide.com can pays for itself in a 1 to 2 years.

-Life span – LED lights last anywhere between 30,000 to 100,000 hours.
+Life span: LED lights last anywhere between 30,000 to 100,000 hours.
 Most commercially available LED lights are rated for a 50,000 to 100,000 hour life span.
 This means that once installed an LED will last anywhere between 10 to 30 years, depending on the running hours per day.
-The long life span reduces maintenance expenses and makes these bulbs particularly suitable for difficult to reach locations and for streetlights where maintenance costs can be significant.
+The long life span reduces maintenance expenses and makes these bulbs suitable for difficult to reach locations.

-Operating characteristics – LED operate at lower temperatures, are not sensitive to low temperature and unaffected by on off cycling.
-This makes them safer, more efficient in cold environments (outdoor lights, refrigerator lights and cold room lights) and better for applications requiring frequent switching of and off lights.
-These bulbs are unaffected by vibrations making them the best choice for places like bridges.
+Operating characteristics: LED operate and are not sensitive to low temperature.
+Additionally, they are not affected by on off cycling.
+This makes them safer and more efficient in cold environments.
+They are also better for applications requiring frequent switching of and off lights.
+The fixtures are not affected by vibrations making them the best choice for places like bridges.

-Shock resistant – The energized components of the LED are well separated from the outer surface with high quality insulation.
+Shock resistant: The energized components of the LED are separated from the outer surface with quality insulation.
 The electrodes are embedded in the bulb matrix and the driver electronics are encased in its shell.
 A layer of interface material between the LED and the heat sink ensures that no current can leak to the heat sink.

-Vibration resistant – If you look that at the picture of the LED at the beginning of the page you will notice that the electrodes are encased in transparent acrylic.
-There are no suspended filaments.
-Consequently, LEDs are resistant to vibrations.
-Many avid off road driving fans use LED automotive lights in their SUVs because of this feature alone.
+Vibration resistant: Looking at the LED at the beginning of the post you will see that the electrodes are encased in transparent acrylic.
+There are no suspended filaments as LEDs are resistant to vibrations.
+Many avid off road driving fans use LED lights in their SUVs because of this feature alone.